nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Our development team will introduce more powerful inventory tracking functionalities _(e.g. by weight, by litres, etc)_ in future enhancements of the product (stay tuned!).

 Interested?
-Jump straight to our [Quick Start](#quick-start) segment to get started now!
+Jump straight to our [Quick Start section](#quick-start) to get started now!

 ---
 ## Using this guide